bobbyiscool123/Gemini-Terminal-Assistant/docs/modules.md

 ## prompt.py

-Manages all prompts sent to the Gemini API.
+Manages all prompts sent to the Gemini API and handles command generation.

 ### Key Components:

 - **PromptManager**: Central class for loading and formatting prompts
 - Global `prompt_manager` instance for easy importing
+- **generate_command**: Function that converts natural language to terminal commands

 ### Main Functionality: